LukeZGD/Legacy-iOS-Kit/README.md

 ## Other notes:
 - **If something in the process does not work for you:** try unplugging/replugging the device, switching between different USB ports/cables, also try USB 2.0 ports
 - **IPSW file integrity** will be verified before restoring and/or creating custom IPSW (if custom IPSW is already created, this will be skipped)
-- **For users having issues with missing libraries/tools:** Re-install dependencies with `./restore.sh Install`
+- **For users having issues with missing libraries/tools:** To re-install dependencies, run `./restore.sh Install`
   - Alternatively, delete the `libimobiledevice` folder in `resources` then run the script again
 - macOS users may have to install libimobiledevice and libirecovery from [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/)
   - For Homebrew: `brew install libimobiledevice libirecovery`